Surgical Periodontal Treatments Corpus Christi

 Biopsies

-Dental technician smiling after performing a biopsy
+Dental technician smiling

 If we find oral cancer symptoms, we recommend having a biopsy performed.
 A small sample of tissue will be taken from your mouth so that it can be examined more closely.
 This makes it possible to determine whether any abnormalities are truly a sign of oral cancer or if there’s another explanation.
 It’s important to have oral cancer diagnosed quickly; your chances of survival over the next five years will be much higher if treatment begins before the disease has a chance to spread.